Episcopal Diocese of Pennsylvania

-The Episcopal Diocese of Pennsylvania is a diocese of the Episcopal Church in the United States of America encompassing the counties of Philadelphia, Montgomery, Bucks, Chester and Delaware in the state of Pennsylvania.
+The Episcopal Diocese of Pennsylvania is a diocese of the Episcopal Church of the United States, encompassing the counties of Philadelphia, Montgomery, Bucks, Chester, and Delaware in the state of Pennsylvania.

-The Diocese has 36,641 members in 2020 in 134 congregations.
+The diocese has 36,641 members in 2020 in 134 congregations.
 In March 2016, Daniel G. P. Gutierrez was elected Bishop Diocesan; he was consecrated and assumed office on July 16, 2016.
 Upon becoming bishop in 2016, Gutiérrez implemented a strategy of experimentation and adaptation.

 History

 Quakers founded Pennsylvania, but Anglicans were present from the beginning.
 They established nine congregations, including Christ Church in Philadelphia (1695), Old Trinity Church in Oxford (1698), St. Thomas' Church in Whitemarsh (1698), St. Martin's Church in Marcus Hook (1699), St. David's Church in Radnor (1700), St. Paul's Church in Chester (1702) and St. John's Church in Concord (1702) in the colony's first twenty years.

 After the American Revolution, Anglicans became known as Episcopalians.
-Led by the Reverend William White, they organized the Episcopal Diocese of Pennsylvania in 1784.
-White became the diocese's first bishop three years later, and it grew rapidly during his episcopacy (1787-1836).
+Led by the William White, they organized the Episcopal Diocese of Pennsylvania in 1784.
+White became the diocese's first bishop three years later, and it grew rapidly during his episcopacy (1787–1836).

-In the beginning, the Diocese spanned a vast area, extending from Philadelphia to Pittsburgh.
+In the beginning, the diocese spanned a vast area, extending from Philadelphia to Pittsburgh.
 Essentially, it encompassed the whole of Pennsylvania.
 In 1865, a new Episcopal Diocese of Pittsburgh took responsibility for every parish west of the Alleghenies.
 By 1910 there were five Episcopal dioceses in Pennsylvania, and the Diocese of Pennsylvania covered only the southeastern corner of the commonwealth.

 Bishop White favored the "middle way" – a balance between individual piety and shared ritual, between parish autonomy and centralized leadership.
 Some of his successors (e.g. Henry Ustick Onderdonk, 1836–1844) tried to reconcile those committed to "high" and "low" church beliefs and practices.
 The emergence of "liberal" theology at the end of the nineteenth century heightened tensions.

 The diocese established a divinity school in 1858.
 Both clerks from Spring Garden (St. Jude's, 1848) and their bosses in Chestnut Hill (St. Paul's, 1856) could worship at an Episcopal church.
 It took account of the sick and the poor, sponsoring such organizations as Episcopal Hospital (1852) and the City Mission (1870), the forerunner of today's Episcopal Community Services.

 Beginning in the 1920s and accelerating two decades later, many Episcopalians left Philadelphia altogether.
 New congregations appeared almost overnight in suburbs like Newtown Square (St. Alban's, 1922), Gladwyne (St. Christopher's, 1949), Levittown (St. Paul's, 1953), and Maple Glen (St. Matthews, 1967).
 Others experience unprecedented growth in the 1950s (Redeemer, Bryn Mawr, 1851).
-Bishop Oliver J. Hart (1943-1963) wrestled with the implications of suburbanization.
+Bishop Oliver J. Hart (1943–1963) wrestled with the implications of suburbanization.
 While the city parishes supported the creation of parishes and missions outside of Philadelphia the generation or two before, these congregations outside the city did not always empathize with the social and economic problems of their urban brethren.